-As an experienced website operations expert, I am well aware of the importance of navigation design on detail pages for user experience and search engine optimization (SEO).A well-structured and comprehensive detail page, which not only guides users to explore more content deeply and effectively reduce the bounce rate, but also helps to build a good site structure through internal links, facilitating search engine crawling and ranking.AnQiCMS, with its high-performance architecture based on the Go language and flexible template mechanism, provides us with powerful and convenient tools to achieve these refined operational goals.
+As an experienced website operations expert, I know the importance of navigation design on the article detail page for user experience and Search Engine Optimization (SEO).A well-designed and comprehensive detail page that not only guides users to explore more content deeply, effectively reduces the bounce rate, but also helps to build a good site structure through internal links, assisting search engines in crawling and ranking.AnQiCMS (AnQiCMS) with its high-performance architecture based on the Go language and flexible template mechanism, provides us with powerful and convenient tools to achieve these refined operational goals.

-The Secret Weapon for Enhancing User Experience and SEO: Previous/Next Post Links
+The Secret Weapon for Enhancing User Experience and SEO: Previous/Next Links

-AnQiCMS template system adopts syntax similar to Django template engine, which is very easy to get familiar with.
-In the article detail page, to display the 'Previous' and 'Next' links, we will mainly use two built-in tags: prevArchiveandnextArchive.
+AnQiCMS's template system adopts syntax similar to Django template engine, which is very easy to get familiar with.
+In the article detail page, to display the "previous" and "next" links, we mainly use two built-in tags:prevArchiveandnextArchive.

-These tags are specially designed for documents (Archive) by AnQiCMS, and they can intelligently identify and return the relevant information of the previous and next documents based on the current article's publication order.This means you don't need to manually maintain the order of articles or complex query logic, AnQiCMS has already handled all this at the bottom layer for you.
+These tags are specially designed for documents (Archive) by AnQiCMS, and they can intelligently identify and return the relevant information of the previous and next documents according to the order of the current article's publication.This means you don't need to manually maintain the order of articles or complex query logic, AnQiCMS has already taken care of everything at the bottom layer.

-However, in practical application, we also need to consider an important situation: if the current article is the first one, or if it is the only one, then there is no "previous article" to speak of.Similarly, if it is the latest one, there is no 'next article'.The template system of AnQiCMS also takes this into account, allowing us to handle these edge cases elegantly through simple conditional judgments.
+However, in practical application, we still need to consider an important case: if the current article is the first one or the only one, then there is no 'previous article' to speak of.Similarly, if it is the latest one, there is no 'next one'.The AnQiCMS template system also takes this into account, allowing us to elegantly handle these edge cases with simple condition judgments.

-Now, let's step by step add the link of the 'Previous Article' document to the article detail page of AnQiCMS.
+Now, let's add the link of the previous document step by step to the article detail page of AnQiCMS.

-In AnQiCMS, template files are usually located in/templatedirectory.
-For article detail pages, you will find something similar to{模型table}/detail.html[for example]article/detail.html)or your custom detail template.
-If you have set a dedicated template for a specific article or category, please also find the corresponding file.
-This file is the core for your modifications.
+In AnQiCMS, template files are usually located in/templatethe directory.
+For the article detail page, you will find a similar to{模型table}/detail.htmlfor examplearticle/detail.htmlOr you can customize the detail template.
+If you have set a dedicated template for a specific article or category, please find the corresponding file.
+This file is the core of your modification.

 For example, in a typical article model, you might edittemplate/default/article/detail.htmlfile.

-Step 2: Write template code, add a 'Previous Article' link
+Second step: Write template code, add a 'previous article' link

-Generally, we would place the 'Previous' and 'Next' links at the bottom of the article content or as a navigation module in the sidebar.Here, we take adding at the bottom of the article content as an example.
+We usually place the 'Previous' and 'Next' links at the bottom of the article content or as a navigation module in the sidebar.Here, we take the example of adding at the bottom of the article content.

 <div class="article-navigation">